Gabrielbjb/growtopia-info/README.md

 Welcome to growtopia-info!
 This code can search any info in Growtopia, like sprite, description, server status and more!

 ## Download
-If you want to try this code, you can download it by writing this on CMD or PowerShell
+If you want to try this code, you can download it by writing this on CMD, PowerShell or Terminal
 ### Stable
 ```powershell
 PS> pip install Growtopia-Info==2.0.2